 Assess the risks

 Using the information gathered, the business can then assess the vulnerabilities associated with each supplier.
-Things to keep in mind when assessing a supplier’s risk could include:
+A thorough risk assessment under modern regulatory frameworks such as CSDDD should consider:

-- Evaluating the supplier’s financial health and ability to meet its obligations.
+- Evaluating the supplier’s financial health and ability to meet its obligations, including credit risk and ownership structure.

-- Assessing the supplier’s quality control processes and procedures to ensure they meet your standards.
+- Assessing the supplier’s quality control processes and procedures to ensure they meet your standards and applicable certifications (e.g., ISO 9001).

-- Supplier’s lead time and ability to deliver products or services on time.
+- Supplier’s lead time, logistics capacity, and ability to deliver products or services on time under varying conditions.

-- Evaluate your level of dependence on the supplier and the potential impact on your business if the supplier were to fail.
+- Evaluate your level of dependence on the supplier and the potential impact on your business if the supplier were to fail or exit.

 - How responsive and communicative is the supplier?
-How easy is it to reach them and get the information you need?
+How easily can you access the compliance documentation and performance data you need?

-- How compliant the supplier is with all relevant laws and regulations.
+- How compliant the supplier is with all relevant laws and regulations, including LkSG, CSDDD, UFLPA, CSRD, and applicable Modern Slavery Acts.

 Prioritize suppliers